 And the reason for that, the reasons for those are many and in some cases complex, but fundamentally there are two.
-One is that the Growth Management Act requires that we urbanize the urban areas and that includes expansion of urban growth boundaries to accommodate urban development and that we keep the rural areas rural.
+One is that the that includes expansion of urban growth boundaries to accommodate urban development and that we keep the rural areas rural.
 Did rural landowners in some cases lose under the Growth Management Act?
 Yes, it definitely created winners and losers.